 In order to publish your website, your business requires a web hosting service in order to make it accessible to the World Wide Web.
-Web hosting is the gateway to starting your own website, whether you are a blogger, agency, or an online business.
+Web hosting is the gateway to starting your own website, whether you are a blogger, agency, or online business.

 Here we’ll go through five steps to show you how to can host your website in an easy and quick way.